vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 ^anission of Swaraj he was in any way responsible to the aUen rulers."
-Babu Arabindo Ghosh was arrested on a charge of sedition, and on November ist, 1907 the Seditious Meetings Act was passed, despite the opposi- tion of the Hon.
+Babu Arabindo Ghosh was arrested on a charge of sedition, and on November ist, 1907 the Seditious Meetings Act was passed, despite the opposi###tion of the Hon.
 Mr. Gokhale and of the Hon, Mr. Rash Behari Ghosh, and it was rumoured that the liberty of Press was also on the point of being taken away.